 About Kane County

-Kane County is adjacent to the Colorado Plateau in the western United States, which boasts some of the most remarkable landscapes in the world.
+Kane County, on the western edge of the Colorado Plateau, boasts some of the most remarkable landscapes in the world.
 Kanab, Utah is one of several small gateway cities to the region, and is large enough to offer comprehensive services for travelers visiting the Colorado Plateau, but small enough to still retain its natural darkness.
 Some of the best known aspects of the Plateau’s astonishing world-class “natural heritage” are preserved by more than a dozen National Parks, Forests, Monuments and Public Lands.
 Outstanding destinations for outdoor recreation and enrichment are within a half-day drive of Kanab.
 These places include Zion, Bryce and Grand Canyon National Parks, Grand Staircase-Escalante, Cedar Breaks, Grand Canyon-Parashant, Pipe Spring and Vermilion Cliffs National Monuments, as well as Coral Pink Sand Dunes and Kodachrome Basin State Parks.

 Some of these iconic protected landscapes already feature International Dark Sky Place designation.
 As a requirement of the IDA designation, Dark Sky Places have established night programs in their visitor service mix, and all have exceptionally high quality night sky clarity.
 Others have submitted applications for dark sky status to IDA as part of a grand vision for a Great Western Starry Way, linking public lands and communities with exceptional night sky visibility across America’s Intermountain West from Montana to Arizona.